Skip to main content

 6 mentions Positive Neutral Negative

-The music in the game has received largely negative feedback, with users noting issues such as improper looping, a lack of ambient sound, and missing sound effects.
-Many feel that the overall audio experience feels cheap and unpolished, detracting from the game's atmosphere.
+The music in the game has received largely negative feedback, with users noting issues such as improper looping, a lack of ambient music, and missing sound effects.
+Many feel that the overall sound design feels cheap and detracts from the gaming experience, with some tracks being described as annoying.
+Improvements in music quality and sound effects are strongly recommended.

 • “I think the screen is amazing, mutants and music horrifying.”